Bodies of 3 women found floating in dam in UP's Jhansi | Education

 No injury marks were visible on the bodies, he said.

-It is likely that they were swept away from Tikamgarh district, the SSP said, adding that the bodies have been sent for post-mortem examination.
+It is likely that they were swept away from Tikamgarh district, the SSP said, adding the bodies have been sent for postmortem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)